Introduction

 In this excerpt from “Oral Traditions” in the University of British Columbia’s Indigenous Foundations program, you’ll learn that oral histories have not always been valued by Western European historians:

 Western discourse has come to prioritize the written word as the dominant form of record keeping and until recently, Westerners have generally considered oral societies to be peoples without history.
 This could not be further from the truth.
 Oral societies record and document their histories in complex and sophisticated ways, including performative practices such as dancing and drumming.
-Although most oral societies, Aboriginal or otherwise, have now adopted the written word as a tool for documentation, expression and communication, many still depend on oral traditions and greatly value the oral transmission of knowledge as an intrinsic aspect of their cultures and societies.
+Although most oral societies, Aboriginal or otherwise, have now adopted the written word as a tool for documentation, expression and communication, many still depend on oral traditions and greatly value the oral transmission of knowledge as an intrinsic aspect of their cultures and societies."

 Secondary sources